 As this is New England, we are apt to have a number of school days when the weather is inclement.
 On such days, the Superintendent must decide by 5:30 a.m. whether conditions will be safe for the children to come to school.
 Please know that schools are likely to be open if roads are open and passable.
 If a parent believes that weather conditions are too severe, he/she may keep his/her children home.

 One of the following plans will be in effect for inclement weather:

 a.
 If conditions are, in the Superintendent’s judgment, sufficiently severe for student travel, schools will be canceled.
 The "No School" announcement will be carried by television channels 4, 5 and 7, FOX 25, and radio stations WBZ-AM 1030, WRKO-AM 680.
-A recording will be on the Superintendent’s Office (781-786-5210), and a notice will be posted on this website.
+A notice will be posted on this website.
 Staff will be notified by each school’s emergency telephone chain.

 b.
 If conditions are almost safe, but the Highway Department needs extra time to clear the roads, the school day will be shortened.
 Under this alternative plan, the opening of school and all bus pickups will be delayed two hours.
 This simply means that the High School and Middle School will be open at 9:30 a.m.
 Country, Field, and Woodland Schools will open at 10:10 a.m., with the bused students being picked up two hours later than usual.
 The "Two-Hour Delay Opening" announcement will be announced the same way as cancellations.
 On such days, schools will be dismissed at their regular times.
 School lunch will be served at the regular times in each school, though we cannot guarantee the serving of previously advertised menus.